WWLDP schedule and content summary

 Information and awareness on our larger industry challenges, how these impact us personally as well as impact our teams and projects, and what we can do, as industry leaders, to contribute to solutions.

-The final week recaps the main points of program contents and helps participants build a leadership maintenance schedule and blueprint to help keep momentum long after the program has concluded.
+The final week recaps the main points of the WWLDP.
+We compile and complete our leadership blueprints to keep momentum and leadership endurance long after this program has concluded.